OpenACCEL/OpenACCEL/README.md

 OpenACCEL
 =========

-The ACCEL-system is a light-weight, general purpose modelling environment for mathematical modelling.
-It combines some ideas from spreadsheets, Matlab, and traditional highschool mathematics.
+The ACCEL system is a lightweight, general-purpose modeling environment for mathematical modeling.
+It combines some concepts from spreadsheets, Matlab and traditional highschool mathematics.
+For a live, up-to-date version see [http://openaccel.nl](http://openaccel.nl).
+To contact the developer: edward<at>openaccel(dot)nl

 ## Installation ##
 [![Build Status](https://travis-ci.org/OpenACCEL/OpenACCEL.svg?branch=master)](https://travis-ci.org/OpenACCEL/OpenACCEL)